 For the last three years, I’ve held a leading role in Vietnam’s USAID BUILD-IT Alliance.
 BUILD-IT usher me into the fast-paced world of global project implementation, strategy and proposal management, public diplomacy, and the power of public-private partnerships.
 We leveraged multi-million-dollar USAID contributions to pilot 15 innovation competitions engaging +3,000 university students and +300 faculty, build three maker spaces across Vietnam, and integrate AWS, Oracle, Autodesk, and Rockwell Automation technologies into the curriculum at six universities.

-For the last three years, I’ve managed programs for the USAID BUILD-IT Alliance.
-BUILD-IT is a comprehensive university capacity-building project that helps Vietnamese engineering universities adopt the latest mindsets and methods in STEM education.
+The USAID BUILD-IT Alliance is a comprehensive university capacity-building project, implemented by Arizona State University, in Vietnam that helps Vietnamese engineering universities adopt the latest mindsets and methods in STEM education.
 BUILD-IT is an alliance of US industry partners and Vietnamese universities, mentored by Arizona State University, reaching towards their shared goals to see Vietnamese engineering graduates better prepared for work and life.
-BUILD-IT was announced by President Obama during his 2016 visit to Vietnam.
+Within BUILD-IT I oversee Applied Projects, Makerspaces, and Industry-linked Learning Certificates.

 MAKER INNOVATION SPACES